 The availability of food is a core reason for cat gaining too much weight.
 Most times, owners leave of bowl of dry food where the cats can reach so that can consume it any time they like.
 This is called free feeding and it leads to obesity or your cats gaining weight.

 Similar to humans, if there is nice food placed outside, it is hard to resist the temptation to eat as much as we want.
 Boredom may lead to the cat consuming placed food even if it is not hungry.

 As stated by PetPlace, more than 20 percent of indoor cats are obese.
 This is basically as a result of consuming excess calories.
 Avoid feeding your cat with a bowl of food which is filled to the top.
 Instead, go along with the guidelines of the manufacturer to find out the suggested calories allowed.

 The National Academics asserts that an average cat of 10 pounds requires around 280 calories each day or 240 calories if overweight.

 · Absence of Exercise

 A cat that burns lower calories than it consumes via exercise will gain too much weight.
 A cat that free-feeds with a sedentary lifestyle will gain weight with ease if it does not engage in some type of physical activity.
 As stated by the International Veterinary Information Service, Cats that were made to play for not lower than 10mins daily lost the same amount of weight as of cats fed on a calorie limited diet.

-Toys which are interactive like cat toys and laser lights can encourage your cat to play with you.
-Enriching the environment can also offer your cat with fun methods of exercising such as cat scratching posts to claw and cats toys to play with.
+Toys that are interactive like cat toys and laser lights can encourage your cat to play with you.
+Enriching the environment can also offer your cat with fun methods of exercising such as cat scratching posts to claw and cats’ toys to play with.